WojciechMatuszewski/programming-notes/web/graphql.md

 function Child() {}
 ```

-See how I'm colocating the data-needs within the vicinity of the `Child` using `Fragment` ?.
+See how I'm collocating the data-needs within the vicinity of the `Child` using `Fragment` ?.
 This allows me to easily tweak it and make changes to it without touching the `Parent` query. **This is not an ideal solution** but I think it's worth considering.

 ## Approaches for creating a schema